PaloAltoNetworks/prisma-access-skillets/README.md

 > At the completion of Step 5, if done in panHandler, commit to Panorama and push the configuration to Prisma Access

-GUI instructions to commit the changes are found in the [Admin Guide](https://docs.paloaltonetworks.com/prisma/prisma-access/prisma-access-cloud-managed-admin/administer-prisma-access/commit-push-and-revert-prisma-access-configuration-changes.html)
+GUI instructions to commit the changes and push to Prisma Access are found in the [Admin Guide](https://docs.paloaltonetworks.com/prisma/prisma-access/prisma-access-cloud-managed-admin/administer-prisma-access/commit-push-and-revert-prisma-access-configuration-changes.html)

 ## Optional non-API Config File Generation